rahul-gharat/dronahq-docs/docs/ui-builder/controls.md

 ## Control Options

-Thanks for the clarification!
-Here’s the corrected explanation:

 1. Duplicate control : This icon duplicates the current control, creating an exact copy of it on the builder.
 This is useful when you want to replicate a control within the same screen.
 2. Copy control : This copies the control's configuration or settings, allowing you to reuse them elsewhere.